-Previous IIPA submissions have analyzed extensively how the CMA amendments, in combination with broad judicial interpretations of the pre-CMA fair dealing provisions, led to the weakening of the well-established collective licensing regime to license and administer permissions to copy excerpts of books and other textual works for educational uses, both at the K-12 and post-secondary levels across Canada.
-This system generated millions of dollars in licensing revenues for authors and publishers on both sides of the U.S.-Canadian border.
-Authors relied upon it for a considerable part of their livelihoods, and it provided publishers with a return on investment that enabled investment in the development of new content and in innovative means to deliver textual materials to consumers.
-A detailed study by PricewaterhouseCoopers (PwC) in June 2015 documented and quantified the damage stemming from severe reductions in licensing royalties as educational institutions across English-speaking Canada stopped paying remuneration for their use of copyrighted materials.
+for educational uses, both at the K-12 and post-secondary levels across Canada.31 This system generated millions of dollars in licensing revenues for authors and publishers on both sides of the U.S.-Canadian border.
+Authors relied upon it for a considerable part of their livelihoods, and it provided publishers with a return on investment that enabled the development of new content and innovative means to deliver that content to consumers.
+Unfortunately, there has been little progress in rectifying the current situation, despite the CMA review.